Engineering Companies and Global Manufacturers ‘ Use of Translation Services

 When engineering teams are in different locations, technical documents may need to be shared in other languages.
 A stronger sense of partnership is also created when documents are available in a foreign team’s native language.
 This bolsters trust and cooperation, even amidst cultural differences.

 Engineering terminology may not be translated effectively by someone unfamiliar with the industry.
-This makes the translation of documents into a team’s native languages more difficult.
+This makes translating documents into a team’s native languages more difficult.
 The company’s tone must also be considered.

 Various niches in engineering also need different types of translation.
 Mechanical engineering uses a different language from mathematical engineering.
-Software, IT, and telecommunications engineering have different jargon and methods compared to industrial engineering.
+Software, IT, and telecommunications engineering have different jargon and methods than industrial engineering.

 When documents aren’t translated well, key messages may be lost.
 Standards may not be met.
 This can cause the downfall of an international engineering project.